kwestin/roll-your-own-edr/README.md

 ![YARA SCAN](/img/subscribe_ransomware_feed.png)

-2. Now go back to our org and navigate back to Automation -> D&R Rules and click "New Rule" in the upper right hand corner
+2. Now go back to our org and navigate back to Automation -> D&R Rules and click "New Rule" in the upper right hand corner add [YOUR FIRST AND LAST NAME] to the title of the rule
 3. For our detection this time we will now do a lookup on the ransomware domain threat feed:

 ```yaml